-4. If you’re riding the Central route, you’ll be assigned to a platoon.
+- Proceed to the Platoon Coordinator where you’ll be assigned to a platoon.

-5. If you’re an FNG, you’ll be advised of an Orientation Meeting.
+- If you’re an FNG, you’ll be advised of an Orientation Meeting

 Registration is only conducted each morning before the Riders’ Meeting and each evening at the final destination, unless otherwise stated in the itinerary.
 When the Daily Itinerary is published on the website, you can use it to determine your best location to join the pack.

 The Minor Release form needs to be completed at the Registration table if your passenger is under 18.
-If you’re not the parent/guardian of the minor, you need a letter stating you have permission to take the minor on the Run.
-It must include the name, address and phone number of the parent(s) and the dates the minor will be riding.
+If you’re not the parent/guardian of the minor, you need to present a signed & NOTARIZED letter stating you have permission to take the minor on the Run.
+This letter must include the name, address and phone number of the parent(s) and the dates the minor will be riding.
 It must be signed by the parent(s) and notarized.

 Daily itineraries are posted on the website a few weeks prior to the start of the Run.
 A printed itinerary will be included in the registration packet you pick up onsite.